Need a Deck Built?

 Check Licenses, Certifications & Credentials

-Never hire a pro without a license and insurance.
+Never hire a pro without insurance, and check with your municipality about licensing requirements.
 If possible, check their status with local consumer groups and their professional association such as Associated General Contractors (AGC) and the National Association of Home Builders (NAHB).

 One of the most important resources you have when finding a builder is their past clients.
 Be sure to check the references you ask for.
 These clients have seen the contractor working first hand and can give you insight into efficiency, reliability, and budget.